Spacetimes with no position drift: Implications of in (3.16)

 where $\kappa = 8 \pi G / c^4$, $\epsilon$ is the energy density and $p$ is the pressure.
 In the frame (\ref{2.1}) -- (\ref{2.3}) $u^A = 0$ and ${\delta^A}_{\widehat {3}} = 0$, so ${R^A}_{\widehat {3}} = 0$, and

 This must hold for an arbitrary null vector $p^{\alpha}$, but only for that one $u^{\alpha}$ which is tangent to the cosmic matter flow line.
 It is shown in Appendix A that the requirement of (\ref{4.11}) holding for all null fields $p^{\alpha}$ leads to the whole Weyl tensor being zero.
-Thus
+Thus the conclusion is